 Big business worried more about data loss than hackers – survey

-AIG sells remaining shares in Chinese P&C firm
+sells remaining shares in Chinese P&C firm

 Cyber insurance market opens industry to disruption